jeddyhhh/XLMultiplayer-0.11.3/README.md

 If there was an issue in the original 0.11.2 mod, it will also be here.

 Current issues:
-- Custom maps not working, could be related to hashing newer maps made for new versions of SXL
+- Custom maps not working.
+Something to do with XLMultiplayer mod not hashing maps correctly.
 - XLSAdmin's client side plugin for XL Multiplayer fails to load, could be a .Net mismatch, not sure at all tbh.
 You can just delete the zip file it sends and everything works fine but you lose the ability to ban via hardware ID's.